ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ruby-tracker/Ruby-Tracker.md

 The Snowplow Ruby Tracker allows you to track Snowplow events in your Ruby applications and gems and Ruby on Rails web applications.

-The tracker should be straightforward to use if you are comfortable with Ruby development; any prior experience with Snowplow"s [[Python Tracker]], [[JavaScript Tracker]], [[Lua Tracker]], Google Analytics or Mixpanel (which have similar APIs to Snowplow) is helpful but not necessary.
+The tracker should be straightforward to use if you are comfortable with Ruby development; any prior experience with Snowplow's [[Python Tracker]], [[JavaScript Tracker]], [[Lua Tracker]], Google Analytics or Mixpanel (which have similar APIs to Snowplow) is helpful but not necessary.

 The Ruby Tracker and Python Tracker have very similiar functionality and APIs.